tayaee/nano-web-framework-ai-md/README.md

 ## Quick Start

 1. Create an API key from OpenAI, Anthropic, MiniMax, DeepSeek or OpenRouter.

-2. Run `./setup-dotenv.sh` to select provider and configure API key in .env.
+  ./setup-dotenv.sh
-3. Run the the engine to Docker: `./deploy-to-docker.sh`
+  ./deploy-to-docker.sh

-4. (Optional) Take a look at src/*.md for the demo apps.
+2. (Optional) Take a look at src/*.md for the demo apps.
-5. Use browser to hit http://localhost:8080/tetris.ai.md to create and run the Tetris game.
+3. Use browser to hit http://localhost:8080/tetris.ai.md to create and run the Tetris game.
-6. Try editing src/tetris.ai.md and reload the URL to re-deploy the app.
+4. Try editing src/tetris.ai.md and reload the URL to re-deploy the app.
-7. Run the following on terminal: `curl -X POST localhost:8080/convert.ai.md/convert -H 'Content-Type: application/json' -d '{"temperature": 30, "type": "C"}'`
+5. Run the following on terminal: `curl -X POST localhost:8080/convert.ai.md/convert -H 'Content-Type: application/json' -d '{"temperature": 30, "type": "C"}'`
-8. Edit src/convert.ai.md to change the contract, and hit the URL again.
+6. Edit src/convert.ai.md to change the contract, and hit the URL again.